 Legal, tax and regulatory changes could occur and may adversely affect the Funds and their ability to pursue its investment strategies and/or increase the costs of implementing such strategies.
 New (or revised) laws or regulations may be imposed by the CFTC, the SEC, the IRS, the U.S. Federal Reserve or other banking regulators, other governmental regulatory authorities or self-regulatory organizations that supervise the financial markets that could adversely affect the Funds.
-In particular, these agencies are implementing a variety of new rules pursuant to financial reform legislation in the United States.
-The EU (and some other countries) are implementing similar requirements.
-The Funds also may be adversely affected by changes in the enforcement or interpretation of existing statutes and rules by these governmental regulatory authorities or self-regulatory organizations.
+In particular, these agencies have implemented or are in the process of implementing a variety of new rules pursuant to financial reform legislation in the United States.
+The EU, the United Kingdom and some other jurisdictions have implemented or are in the process of implementing statutes and rules by these governmental regulatory authorities or self-regulatory organizations.

-In addition, the securities and futures markets are subject to comprehensive statutes, regulations and margin requirements.
-The Funds and the Adviser have historically been eligible for exemptions from certain regulations.
-However, there is no assurance that the Funds and the Adviser will continue to be eligible for such exemptions.
+In addition, the securities and derivatives markets are subject to comprehensive statutes, regulations and margin requirements.
+The Funds and the Advisers have historically been eligible for exemptions from certain regulations.
+However, there is no assurance that the Funds and the Advisers will continue to be eligible for such exemptions.
 The CFTC, the SEC, the Federal Deposit Insurance Corporation, other regulators and self-regulatory organizations and exchanges are also authorized by statute, regulation and otherwise to take extraordinary actions in the event of market emergencies.
 To the extent a Fund invests in the derivatives and futures markets, see also "Risks Arising from Government Regulation of Derivatives" below and "Clearing Broker and Central Clearing Counterparty Risk" above.

-The CFTC and U.S. futures exchanges have established speculative position limits, referred to as "position limits," on the maximum net long or net short positions which any person, or group of persons acting in concert, may hold or control in certain futures and options on futures contracts.
-All positions owned or controlled by the same person or entity, even if in different accounts, must be aggregated for purposes of determining whether the applicable position limits have been exceeded.
-Thus, even if the Funds do not intend to exceed applicable position limits, it is possible that different clients managed by the Adviser and their related parties may be aggregated for this purpose.
-Any modifications of trading decisions or elimination of open positions that may be required to avoid exceeding such limits may adversely affect the performance of the Funds.
-In addition, the CFTC recently adopted rules that, once effective, will materially expand the scope of contracts subject to federal limits to include additional futures and options on futures and certain swaps.
-Such regulations may adversely affect the fund's ability to hold positions in certain futures contracts and related options and swaps.
+The CFTC and U.S. futures exchanges have established (and continue to evaluate and revise) speculative position limits, referred to as "position limits," on the maximum net long or net short positions which any person, or group of persons acting in concert, may hold or control in certain futures and options on futures contracts.
+In addition, federal position limits apply to swaps that are economically equivalent to futures contracts that are subject to CFTC set speculative limits.
+All positions owned or controlled by the same person or entity, even if in different accounts, must be aggregated for purposes of determining whether the applicable position limits have been exceeded, unless an exemption applies.
+Thus, even if the Funds do not intend to exceed applicable position limits, it is possible that different clients managed by the Adviser and its related parties may be aggregated for this purpose.
+Any modifications of trading decisions or elimination of open positions that may be required to avoid exceeding such limits may adversely affect the performance of the Funds and each respective Fund's ability to pursue its investment strategies.
+A violation of position limits could also lead to regulatory action materially adverse to a Fund's investment strategies.